 Rail Transportation: Train locomotives typically hold several thousand gallons of diesel fuel and large quantities of lube and motor oils.
 Loaded train tank cars can each contain tens of thousands of gallons of crude oil or other petroleum products.
 Hazardous material spills from rail cars also present a risk to the river.
 Burlington Northern Santa Fe (BNSF) rail lines cross the Nisqually River at approximately river miles 4 and 20.
 There is an out of service (as of publishing) Tacoma Eastern Railroad line that crosses the Nisqually at river mile 22.
 A Tacoma Eastern Railroad line crosses the Mashel River, a tributary of the Nisqually, at river mile 6.6.

 Oil Pipelines: The Olympic Pipeline Company pipeline crosses the Nisqually River at approximately river mile 19.
 It carries a range of petroleum products including gasoline, diesel, and aviation turbine fuel.
-Manual block valves are located on both sides of the river crossing, approximately 2 miles apart.
+Manual block valves are located on both sides of the river crossing, approximately 2 miles apart (Olympic Pipeline Company).
 If the pipeline were to leak or rupture, impact to sensitive resources in the area could be substantial.